-Gov on the go has been added to your bookmarks.
+Gov on the go has been saved

 Governments have been less effective than the private sector in using information technology to reinvent work processes.
 Now, mobile technology offers an opportunity to hit the reset button.

 Over the past 25 years, productivity in the private sector has risen by more than 50 percent.
 Globalization, advanced manufacturing processes, and a deeper understanding of individual and organizational psychology have all contributed significantly to this growth.
 But the single most significant contribution to this growth has been the private sector’s ability to harness the disruptive power of technology and to use it invent better and more efficient processes.

 The public sector, on the other hand, has been unable to keep pace, despite, in some cases, eventually adopting similar technologies.
 At the same time that private sector productivity grew 50 percent, productivity in the public sector actually fell.
 A productivity gap has emerged between the public and private sectors—one widened by government’s inability to dynamically absorb and capitalize on new technologies like we’ve seen in the private sector.

 Mobile technology, a very powerful productivity booster, offers the public sector a chance to hit the reset button.
 It can not only improve internal communications and access to information within public agencies, but also enable the government to fully redesign service delivery by leveraging the power of citizens as co-creators.
 Mobile presents the government with a unique opportunity to drive efficiency and productivity and—at the same time—create vast improvements in the services it provides citizens.
 Our analysis shows that if mobile adoption rates in government were to double to 70 percent, additional value generated (in terms of government output) could exceed $50 billion annually.